Oatmeal Pie

 Add your email below and we’ll send it straight to your inbox+ you’ll receive all our newest recipes!

-You can also easily customize it by adding chocolate chips, peanut butter chips, or raisins.
-It's also excellent topped with a scoop of vanilla ice cream or fresh whipped cream!
+If you want to customize the filling, go for it!
+I’ve also added chocolate chips, peanut butter chips, or raisins.
+It’s also excellent topped with a scoop of vanilla ice cream or fresh whipped cream!

 If you’re looking for more old-school desserts, you’ve got to try this Tomato Soup Cake, Butterscotch Pie Recipe, and Fruit Cocktail Cake!